Complaints from Members of the General Public

 Making a complaint

-If your complaint relates to something the University has or has not done you may submit a complaint by emailing email@example.com.
-You need to make your complaint as soon as reasonably possible, and no later than 20 working days from when the matter you are complaining about happened.
+If your complaint relates to something the University has or has not done you should ideally raise your concerns as soon as reasonably possible and no later than 20 working days from when the matter you are complaining about happened.
+If you have an existing relationship with the University – for example, you have a contract with the University for services / education – you should initially raise your concerns with the named contact in your contract.
+However, if you do not have an existing relationship with the University, you may submit a complaint by emailing firstname.lastname@example.org.
 We will discuss your complaint with you and can contact members of staff informally to try to resolve your concerns.

 - the background to your complaint